samanthamoss87/Project-1/README.md

 ### Cookies

-- Once I have learnt JaraScript i will adding a pop-up Cookie section once you are in the page.
+- Once I have learnt JavaScript I will adding a pop-up Cookie section once you are in the page.
 That the customer will have to accept or decline.

 ### Additonal pages

-- Management Page, i have already designed the management page on my figma.
-This will added underneath the about us section in the Nav once i have learned Javascript.
+- Management Page, I have already designed the management page on my Figma.
+This will added underneath the about us section in the Nav once I have learned JavaScript.
-- Additional pages on Industry Section, for more information on the Indutry sector section on future implementations.
+- Additional pages on industry Section, for more information on the Indutry sector section on future implementations.

 ### Audio

-- In future my audio control bar will be a single speaker button, so that the user can click to play and pause, that will be implemented through Javascript.
+- In future my audio control bar will be a single speaker button, so that the user can click to play and pause, that will be implemented through JavaScript.
 This will improve the look and style of the pages.

 ### Logo